chef/chef-web-docs/chef_master/source/deprecations_easy_install.rst

 .. end_tag

-The ``easy_install`` resource was deprecated in 12.10, and will be removed in Chef 13.
+The ``easy_install`` resource was deprecated in Chef Client 12.10, and will be removed in Chef Client 13.

 Remediation
 ===============